cloudymoma/pubsub-producer/readme.md

-## Googel Cloud Managed Kafka Data Producer
+## Googel Cloud Pubsub Data Producer

 ### TL;DR
-Purpose of this producer is used for Google Cloud Managed Kafka load test.
-Hence you could use that for sizing and cost estimation
+Purpose of this producer is used for Google Cloud Pubsub load test.
+Hence you could use this for performance and cost estimation

-Use this [dataflow consumer](https://github.com/cloudymoma/managedkafka-dataflow) to achieve best performance and retrieve stats information.
+Use this [dataflow consumer](https://github.com/cloudymoma/pubsub-dataflow) to achieve best performance and retrieve stats information.

 ### Quickstart